-17. UNS proposes revisions to its LGIP that adopt the language required by Order Nos.
-845 and 845-A, without modification.28
+16. PSCo states that it adopts the Commission's pro forma LGIP revisions for dispute resolution as required by Order Nos.
+845 and 845-A without modification.29

-18. We find that UNS's proposed LGIP revisions regarding dispute resolution comply with the requirements of Order Nos.
-845 and 845-A because UNS adopts the Commission's pro forma revisions without modification.
+17. We find that PSCo's proposed LGIP revisions regarding dispute resolution procedures comply with the requirements of Order Nos.
+845 and 845-A because PSCo adopts the Commission's pro forma revisions without modification.